hamed-shirbandi/TaskoMask/.github/README.md

     </details>

 # Contributing
-Contributions, issues, and questions are welcome.
-Any contributions you make are greatly appreciated.
+We welcome contributions, issue reports, and questions from the community.
+Any contributions you make are highly valued and appreciated.

-  >Please see the [Contribution Guide](https://github.com/hamed-shirbandi/TaskoMask/tree/master/docs/CONTRIBUTING.md) and follow the instructions to be a part of this project.
+  >Please refer to our [Contribution Guide](https://github.com/hamed-shirbandi/TaskoMask/tree/master/docs/CONTRIBUTING.md) for detailed instructions on how to get involved in this project.

-This project exists thanks to all the people who [contribute](https://github.com/hamed-shirbandi/TaskoMask/graphs/contributors).
+This project thrives and evolves thanks to the dedicated individuals who [contribute](https://github.com/hamed-shirbandi/TaskoMask/graphs/contributors) their time and expertise

 <a href="https://github.com/hamed-shirbandi/TaskoMask/graphs/contributors">